MicrosoftDocs/bot-docs/articles/bot-framework-botbuilder-overview.md

 ## <a id="dotnet"></a>Bot Builder SDK for .NET
 The Bot Builder SDK for .NET is a powerful framework for constructing bots that can handle both freeform interactions and more guided ones where the possibilities are explicitly shown to the user.
 It is easy to use and leverages C# to provide a familiar way for .NET developers to write bots.

-For a detailed walkthough of creating a bot using the Bot Builder SDK for .NET, see <a href="bot-framework-dotnet-getstarted.md">Using .NET</a>.
+The [detailed walkthrough](bot-framework-dotnet-getstarted.md) using the Bot Builder SDK for .NET will get you started toward building your own bot.

 ## <a id="node"></a>Bot Builder SDK for Node.js
 The Bot Builder SDK for Node.js is a powerful framework for constructing bots that can handle both freeform interactions and more guided ones where the possibilities are explicitly shown to the user.
 It is easy to use and models frameworks like Express & Restify to provide a familiar way for JavaScript developers to write bots.

-For a detailed walkthough of creating a bot using the Bot Builder SDK for Node.js, see <a href="bot-framework-nodejs-getstarted.md">Using Node.js</a>.
+The [detailed walkthrough](bot-framework-nodejs-getstarted.md) using the Bot Builder SDK for Node.js will get you started toward building your own bot.

 ## <a id="azure"></a>Azure Bot Service
 The Azure Bot Service provides an integrated environment that is purpose-built for bot development, enabling you to build, connect, test, deploy and manage intelligent bots, all from one place.
 You can write your bot in C# or Node.js directly in the browser using the Azure editor, without any need for a tool chain (local editor and source control).

-For a detailed walkthough of creating a bot using Azure Bot Service, see <a href="bot-framework-azure-getstarted.md">Using Azure Bot Service</a>.

-## Other Options (REST)
+The [detailed walkthrough](bot-framework-azure-getstarted.md) using the Azure Bot Service will get you started toward building your own bot.

+## REST API
-As an alternative to using the Bot Builder SDK for .NET, the Bot Builder SDK for .NET, or the Azure Bot Service, you can create a bot with any programming language by using the Bot Framework REST API.
+You can create a bot with any programming language by using the Bot Framework REST API.
+The Bot Framework REST API has three offerings to cover REST scenarios.

-- The Bot Connector REST API enables your bot to send and receive messages to channels configured in the [Bot Framework Developer Portal](https://dev.botframework.com/).
+The [Bot Connector REST API](https://docs.botframework.com/en-us/restapi/connector/#navtitle) enables your bot to send and receive messages to channels configured in the [Bot Framework Developer Portal](https://dev.botframework.com/).

-- The Bot State REST API enables your bot to store and retrieve state associated with the conversations that are conducted through the Bot Connector REST API.
+The [Bot State REST API](https://docs.botframework.com/en-us/restapi/state/#navtitle) enables your bot to store and retrieve state associated with the conversations that are conducted through the Bot Connector REST API.

-For details about the Bot Connector REST API and the Bot State REST API, see [TBD-topic-in-Develop-section].

-To connect your own application (i.e., client application, web chat control, mobile app, etc.) directly to a single bot, you can use the Direct Line REST API.
+The [Direct Line REST API](https://docs.botframework.com/en-us/restapi/directline3/#navtitle) enables you to connect your own application, such as a client application, web chat control, or mobile app, directly to a single bot.
-For details about the Direct Line REST API, see [TBD-topic-in-Develop-section].